SuperOfficeDocs/superoffice-docs/user-guide/en/marketing/add-images.md

 language: en
 ---

-# Add images

-Add images you can use later in emails.
+# Add images to use in marketing emails

-To add an image to SuperOffice Marketing:

 1. Select the **Images** tab.